 Tides4fishing allows you to make tide predictions for Gulf San José years in advance.
 Please note that the data are approximations only valid for fishing and so IS NOT VALID FOR NAVIGATION.

-In the high tide and low tide chart, we can see that the first high tide was at 1:40 am and the next high tide at 2:00 pm.
-The first low tide was at 8:10 am and the next low tide at 8:30 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 2:30 am and the next high tide at 2:55 pm.
+The first low tide was at 8:55 am and the next low tide will be at 9:20 pm.

-The lunar phase is a Waning Gibbous.
-Today we had 10 hours and 52 minutes of sun.
-The solar transit was at 1:17 pm and the length of time the moon will be visible will be 13 hours and 27 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 10 hours and 39 minutes of sun.
+The solar transit is at 1:16 pm and the length of time the moon will be visible will be 13 hours and 4 minutes.

-The tidal coefficient today is 95.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 93 to end the day with a tidal coefficient of 91.
-The tide heights today are 7.7 m, 1.4 m, 7.9 m and 1.2 m.
+The tidal coefficient today is 88, a high value and therefore the range of tides and currents will also be high.
+At noon the tidal coefficient drops to 81 to end the day with a tidal coefficient of 75.
+The tide heights today are 8.6 m, 0.7 m, 8.7 m and 0.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Gulf San José which is of 8.8 m and a minimum height of 0.2 m.

-The solunar fishing calendar in Gulf San José tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Gulf San José tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Gulf San José.
 The times are generated in local time in Chubut.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: